-Built during the fifteenth century, it's a Buddhist temple whose name is translated as 'silver pavillion'.
-Even though, unlike the Golden Pavilion, the Ginkakuji has never been covered with silver leaves.
-It's also known under the official name of Jishoji.
+Built during the fifteenth century, it's a Buddhist temple whose name is translated as 'silver pavilion'.
+Even though, unlike the Golden Pavilion, the Ginkaku-ji was never covered with silver leaves.

-Ginkakuji revolves around a gorgeous and minimalist dry garden, known as 'sea of silver sand', which puts the Zen in the center.
-Going up the mountain side, from the small bamboo forest that reveals a Japanese moss garden, there's a great view of the north of Kyoto.
+Ginkaku-ji revolves around a gorgeous and minimalist dry garden, known as "sea of silver sand," which puts the Zen philosophy at the center of the grounds’ layout.
+Going up the mountain side, from the small bamboo grove that hides a Japanese moss garden, a great view on the north of Kyoto is revealed.

 When in Kyoto, Ginkaku-ji is a highly recommended visit, and its discovery can be easily combined with the exploration of the other wonderful sightseeing spots of the surrounding.